Be Patient. Order in process.

 You will need the door to lie flat, so you’ll also need to remove anything that prevents it from doing so.
 This might include hinges on the door, knobs, handles, deadbolts, and, possibly even weather stripping.

-If your door has a window, just make sure to cover the window with some paper and tape, so your stain does not get on the glass.
+If it's a door with window, just make sure to cover the window with some paper and tape, so your stain does not get on the glass.
 It’s recommended that you use painter’s tape because masking tape might leave behind some sticky residue on the glass.

 3. Sand the Door Surface